wavemaker/docs/learn/app-development/services/database-services/working-with-databases.md

 ## Increasing Database Transaction Timeout

-We have a property inside development.properties file called db.databasename.transactionTimeout.
-For increasing the timeout for database we can set the value for this property accordingly
+Property in profile profiles - development.properties called ``db.databasename.transactionTimeout`` can be used to increase the timeout for database transaction